stappersg/vBook/src/introduction.md

 # Introduction

-> This is a working document.
-It is designed for vSMTP v0.10.
+> This is a working document. vSMTP v0.10 is required.

 Welcome to vBook, the vSMTP reference guide.
 It serves as vSMTP's primary documentation and tutorial resource.